rbiswas4/AddingHealpixIdsToOpsims/README.md

 - create a new primary key for our database: obsHistId * numHealpix + healpixId
 - For each record, which is a visit in a field, loop over healpixels in that field and for each healpixel, write out a new record instead of the original record with the new primary key
-    - The main thing we would need is a relation between the ra/dec coverage of a field to the healpixels in that field
+    - The main thing we would need is a relation between the ra/dec coverage of a field to the healpixels in that field:
     - We could get a lot of this by `cheating' and using glob to read the output of the  works referenced above.
-We could also use the basic functions they used to do this (so that it will work for different field tilings/ nside in future.
+We could also use the basic functions they used to do this (so that it will work for different field tilings/ nside in future: Discussed with Eric Gawaiser, and he decided that we should redo it using query_disc which also exists is healpy which is already in the stack.
+    - Discussed using MAF, and may use the MAF library.